carmelo0x99/carmelo0x99.github.io/README.md

-# My reasonably-awesome list of useful-things-I-shall-not-forget
+# My reasonably-awesome list of how-tos and useful-things-I-shall-not-forget

 ## Index